Requirements guide Irish legal duties explained

 Legal requirements for Abrasive Wheels Training

-Under the Safety, Health and Welfare at Work (General Application)(Amendment) Regulations 2016 - SI 36/2016, employers must provide training to workers who perform work-at-height tasks that pose a risk of injury.
+Under the Safety, Health and Welfare at Work (General Application)(Amendment) Regulations 2016 - SI 36/2016, employers must provide training to workers who perform abrasive wheel tasks that pose a risk of injury.

 The regulations do not specify exact circumstances - instead they require employers to assess risks and provide appropriate training based on those assessments.
 However, general guidance indicates training is required when: